Logo for organic gardening on potato varieties

 International Kidney: - Early Maincrop Provides beautiful kidney shaped tubers for cooking 'new' when small.
 Larger tubers too - have a lovely buttery flavour and make good mash.
 International Kidney is grown to produce the well-known 'Royal Jersey Potatoes' that come from a few specially cultivated fields on the channel island of Jersey.

-'Cara' still looks good after keeping...
+'Cara' still looks perfect after keeping...

 Pink Blush on potato tubers